 Post-Stabilization Care.
 The Services you receive after your treating physician determines that your Emergency Medical Condition is clinically stable.

 Premium.
-Monthly membership charges paid by Group.
+Monthly membership charges paid by or on behalf of each Member.
+Premium is in addition to any Cost Shares.